Are you looking for amazing waterfalls in North Carolina? Look no further!

-Not only can you walk behind Bridal Veil Falls, you can drive behind it too!
+Not only can you walk behind the 60-foot Bridal Veil Falls, but you can also drive behind it too!
 For years, the only way through the forest was to drive behind the waterfall.
 This caused issues when it was frozen or when there had been a lot of rain.

 Bridal Veil Falls is one of the waterfalls in North Carolina that you can see from the roadside.
 This makes it a great choice for those who aren’t big fans of hiking!

-A 6 mile drive from Bridal Veil Falls, Cullasaja Falls is a gorgeous cliffside waterfall that can be seen from the roadside!
+A 6-mile drive from Bridal Veil Falls, Cullasaja Falls is a gorgeous cliffside waterfall that can be seen from the roadside!

-Callasaja Falls is best viewed in the winter time when the leaves have fallen.
+Callasaja Falls is best viewed in the wintertime when the leaves have fallen.
 The drive to the falls involves driving on a narrow and curvy stretch of the highway that takes you through the Cullasaja River Gorge.
 The drive is absolutely stunning!